25 July 2017 |

 The plot below shows the first two symmetric dimensions.

-From this we conclude that there is relatively high exchange between Justice, Administration and Lawyer.
-There is also high exchange between Education and Self-employed.
+From this, we conclude that there is a relatively high exchange between Justice, Administration, and Lawyer.
+There is also a high exchange between Education and Self-employed.

 The skew-symmetric component is 15% of the variance, which is much more than for the cereal data but still a small part of the whole.
 On the chart below we see that Lawyer and Justice are at the extremities.
 This means that those professions experience a relatively high net inflow and outflow.